 Select WANO generic technical documents and most plant-specific technical documents with broad applicability are placed in this classification.
 These documents are developed for Members and participants primarily for their internal use.
 Included in this category are WANO documents, such as Significant Operating Experience Reports (SOERs) and Significant Event Reports (SERs).

-Limited distribution documents contain the following copyright statement displayed prominently on the title page:
+Limited distribution documents contain the following copyright statement displayed prominently in the document:

 Confidentiality notice

 Copyright © 20__ World Association of Nuclear Operators (WANO).
 All rights reserved.
 Not for sale or commercial use.
 This document is protected as an unpublished work under the copyright laws of all countries which are signatories to the Berne Convention and the Universal Copyright Convention.
 Unauthorised reproduction is a violation of applicable law.
 Translations are permitted.
 This document and its contents are confidential and shall be treated in strictest confidence.
-In particular, except with the prior written consent of the WANO Managing Director, Chairman, or President, this document shall not be transferred or delivered to any third party and its contents shall not be disclosed to any third party or made public, unless such information comes into the public domain otherwise than in consequence of a breach of these obligations.
+In particular, except with the prior written consent of the WANO Managing Director this document shall not be transferred or delivered to any third party and its contents shall not be disclosed to any third party or made public, unless such information comes into the public domain otherwise than in consequence of a breach of these obligations.

-It should be noted that at times WANO has found it useful to provide some technical documents; (such as guidelines, JIT briefing reports without plant names or document number) to contractors or vendors that work with Members.
+It should be noted that at times WANO has found it useful to provide some technical documents; (such as JIT briefing reports without plant names or document number) to contractors or vendors that work with Members.
 The contribution to nuclear safety and reliability made by these organisations that support nuclear plant operators is widely recognised.
 Some Members make use of these support organisations to provide scientific, technical or engineering services.
 Access to WANO information and some WANO programmes can be of value in providing this support.
 If WANO technical documents are to be released to contractors or vendors this release must be approved by the Managing Director of WANO and the limited distribution notice shown above should be modified as follows:

 Confidentiality notice